About me

 I have achieved my childhood's dream: to be an astronomer.
 I obtained my doctoral degree at the University of Manchester, in England, in 2001; I did my work at the Jodrell Bank site.
 Between 2001 and 2009 I worked at the Arecibo Observatory, in Puerto Rico.
 Since 2009 I have been working at the Max Planck Institute for Radio Astronomy, in Bonn, Germany.

 My field of research is the coolest in astronomy: binary pulsars!
-It combines astronomy with fundamental physics, in particular high-precision tests of Einstein's general relativity and the fundamental nature of space-time and gravitational waves.
+It combines astronomy with fundamental physics: with our precise radio measurements of the orbital motion of radio pulsars in binary systems, we can carry out high-precision tests of Einstein's general relativity and the fundamental nature of space-time and gravitational waves.
 It is a dream job: fun, challenging, and extremely rewarding.

 I live in a small, comfortable and neat apartment that is warm and full of light, in a nice, quiet neighbourhood of Bonn called Röttgen.